8 Best Classroom Tools for Teachers

 Socrative is an interactive web-based student-response system (also available through iOS, Android, or Chrome apps) that can help teachers spark conversation and learning through user-created polls and quizzes.
 Students access questions via a Room Code, and answers register immediately on the teacher’s computer as the students submit their responses on almost any device.
 When everyone has responded, teachers can display the results using the “How did we do?” button.
 Teachers can create quizzes, quick questions, and exit slips that allow for multiple-choice, true/false, and one-sentence-response questions that can be graded with feedback for each student.

 Quizlet provides a platform for students and teachers to create and share their own learning materials, including flashcards and diagrams.
 Quizlet Live is the free in-class quiz game, produced by Quizlet, that can then bring these learning materials to life.
 In this engaging and interactive game, students must all contribute, stay focused and communicate well to win.
-Quizlet consistently receives excellent reviews and is a great way to bring study notes to into the 21st century.
+Quizlet consistently receives excellent reviews and is a great way to bring study notes into the 21st century.

 Google Classroom is a website, Android, and iOS app that serves to help manage workflow and communication between teachers and students.
 When teachers log in, they have a section for each of their classes.
-Each class can be given a color and different banner to help teachers and students differentiate between multiple classes, should they have more than one.
+Each class can be given a colour and different banner to help teachers and students differentiate between multiple classes, should they have more than one.
 The teacher and student dashboards are very similar: Recent assignments, announcements, and discussions show up in a “stream,” similar to a blog.

-ClassDojo is an online classroom management platform where teachers can record and track student behavior, facilitate classroom activities, curate student portfolios, and communicate with parents.
+ClassDojo is an online classroom management platform where teachers can record and track student behaviour, facilitate classroom activities, curate student portfolios, and communicate with parents.
 Student sign-in is simple with a QR code, link, or Google account.
 From the teacher dashboard, teachers can create original activities or use the toolkit to post class announcements, conduct warm-ups, create random groups, and more.
 Depending on how they choose to set things up, teachers can share information privately or publicly, often displayed to the class on a screen or interactive whiteboard.